snimavat/jcaptcha-spring-security/README.md

 ## Customize the captcha style / markup

-You can override the template by copying /templates/_jcaptchaLogin.gsp to your application at path grails-app/views/templates/_jcaptchaLogin.gsp.
+You can override the template by copying /templates/_jcaptchaLogin.gsp from plugin to your application at path grails-app/views/templates/_jcaptchaLogin.gsp.
 And customize it as per your need.